developerdayo/portfolio/README.md

 Software Developer | NYC

+# Demo 2 Overview
+Demo 2 is essentially a complete refactor of the application.

+## Preface
+* I introduced a little UI bug on mobile for interior pages but I understand application design and development is the main interest of the audience and decided to defer the fix to outside of this exercise.

+* I time capped the work of this demo to this weekend.
+Paired with the fact that this was a massive refactor, I had limited time to review the application as many times as I would've liked to.
+There are probably some more opportunities to enhance the application but I decided to focus on parts that I thought made the most impact.
+Because of time constraints, I also did no further work on the first demo focusing on design tokens.

+## Purpose:
+The purpose of this demo is to showcase
+* Component Architecture
+* Strict Typing with TypeScript
+* Global Type and Constants Organization
+* Custom Hooks
+* Advanced Component Design
+* State and Event Management
+* Application Organization

 # Demo Overview
 In this demo, I address common cross-team and inter-team challenges that I've encountered in various projects.
 The focus is on streamlining workflows, reducing manual errors, and automating processes that can save time and improve project consistency.
 Specifically, I will demonstrate how to: